vjvardhan/finzly-api-developerportal/developer-portal/achTransaction.md

 The Federal Reserve processes the files on all bank working days from x:00 to x:00.
 Same day ACH files are transmitted at the following times

-Standard ACH files are transmitted at the following times…
+Standard ACH files are transmitted at the following times.